-The excerpt below offers an engaging, structured argument for the positive benefits of committing to LGBTQ inclusive teaching in the elementary classroom.
+The foreword to the book by Mariana Souto-Manning, excerpted below, offers an engaging, structured argument for the positive benefits of committing to LGBTQ inclusive teaching in the elementary classroom.

 COMMITTING TO JUSTICE